adm-media/adm-assets-management/README.md

 - [SnipeAgent](https://github.com/ReticentRobot/SnipeAgent) by [@ReticentRobot](https://github.com/ReticentRobot) - Windows agent for Snipe-IT.
 - [Gate Pass Generator](https://github.com/cha7uraAE/snipe-it-gate-pass-system) by [@cha7uraAE](https://github.com/cha7uraAE) - A Streamlit application for generating gate passes based on hardware data from a Snipe-IT API.

+We also have a handful of [Google Apps scripts](https://github.com/grokability/google-apps-scripts-for-snipe-it) to help with various tasks.

 -----

 ### Join the Community!